-What Can a Handyman Do in Okaloosa in Okaloosa County, Florida?
+What Can a Handyman Do Without a License in Okaloosa in Okaloosa County, Florida?

 In Okaloosa County, Florida, “handyman” work is generally legal without a state contractor license only when it stays under Florida’s minor-repair exemption (jobs up to $500 in labor + materials) and does not enter licensed trades (electrical, plumbing, HVAC) or structural/roofing work that requires a certified contractor and permits.
 Most small handyman businesses still must obtain a local Business Tax Receipt (BTR) for the city and/or county where work is performed (and often where the business is based), and must pull permits when the scope triggers permitting even if the $500 exemption applies.